+General Information

-General Information Please Circle Report Semester: SPRING Organization Name: FALL President Cell Phone #: President Name: Recruitment Chair: New Member Chair: Membership Recruitment/Intake Dates Please complete the information below.
+Please Circle Report Semester: SPRING FALL Organization Name: President Cell Phone #: President Name: Recruitment Chair: New Member Chair: Membership Recruitment/Intake Dates Please complete the information below.
 If this does not apply to your chapter, please write "NA" in the blanks.
-Publicity will begin on this date: Information Sessions will be held on this date/these dates: Recruitment Event(s) will be held on these dates: Interview Dates (If Applicable) will be held on this date/these dates: Pledging/Pinning/Induction will be held on this date: The New Member Education/Intake Process will begin on this date: The New Member Education/Intake Process will end on this date: Initiation will occur on this date: Presentation of New Members will occur on this date:
+Publicity will begin on this date: Information Sessions will be held on this date/these dates: Recruitment Event(s) will be held on these dates: Interview Dates (If Applicable) will be held on this date/these dates: Pledging/Pinning/Induction will be held on this date: The New Member Education/Intake Process will begin on this date: The New Member Education/Intake Process will end on this date: Initiation will occur on this date: